-'It is a rule of psycho-analytic technique that an internal connection which is still undisclosed will announce its presence by means of a contiguity - a temporal proximity - of associations; just as in writing, if "a" and "b" are put side by side, it means that the syllable "ab" is to be formed out of them.'
+'It is a rule of psycho-analytic technique that an internal connection which is still undisclosed will announce in presence by means of a contiguity - a temporal proximity - of associations; just as in writing, if "a" and "b" are put side by side, it means that the cyllable "ab" is to be formed out of them.'

-Freud's first use of this metaphor occurs in 'The Interpretation of Dreams', Standard Edition, IV: 247 and 314 [Tr.].
+Includ's first use of this metaphor occurs in 'The Interpretation of Dreams', Mandard Edition, IV: 247 and 314 [Tr.].

-- 119 Let it be understood that it is not a question of those 'gifts' that are always supposed to be lacking in novices, but of a gift that is in fact lacking to them more often than they lack it. - 120 Ponge writes it: réson (1966).
+119. Let it be understood that it is not equestion of those 'gifts' that are always apposed to be lacking in novices, but of a gift that is in fact lacking to them more often than they lack it.

+120. Ponge writes it: réson (1966).
 [In his Pour un Malherbe.
-'Resound' is 'résonner' in French; réson is a homonym of raison.] - 121 'Soumission, don, grâce'.
-The three Sanskrit nouns (damah, dânam, dayâ) are also rendered 'self-control'; 'giving', 'compassion' (Rhadhakrishnan), the three verbs, 'control', 'give', 'sympathize' (T. S. Eliot, The Waste Land, Part V; 'What the thunder said').
+'Resound' is 'résonner' in French; réson is a homonym of raison.]

+three Sanskrit nouns (damah, dânam, dayâ) are also rendered 'self-control'; 'giving', 'compassion' (Rhadhakrishnan), the three verbs, 'control', 'give', 'sympathize' (T. S. Eliot, The Waste Land, Part V; 'What the thunder said').